The Punisher (1989 film)

-The Punisher is a 1989 American action film directed by Mark Goldblatt, written by Boaz Yakin, and starring Dolph Lundgren and Louis Gossett Jr. Based on the Punisher character from Marvel Comics, the film changes many details of origin, and eliminates the signature T-shirt skull logo and instead has the knife with the skull.
-It was shot in Sydney, co-starring Jeroen Krabbé, Kim Miyori, Nancy Everhard, and Barry Otto.
+The Punisher is a 1989 vigilante-action-thriller film directed by Mark Goldblatt and written by Boaz Yakin, based on the Marvel Comics character of the same name.
+It stars Dolph Lundgren in the title role, a vigilante who wages war on the Mafia and Yakuza.
+Louis Gossett Jr., Jeroen Krabbé, and Kim Miyori appear in supporting roles.

+The film had a troubled release due to distributor New World International's financial issues.
+It was released directly to home media in the United States, but grossed $30 million on a $9 million budget from an international theatrical run.
+The Punisher has since gained a cult following.

 Plot

-Frank Castle is a former undercover police detective and U.S. Marine whose wife Julie was killed five years ago, along with their two daughters, by a Mafia car bomb intended for Frank who is also presumed to be dead.
-Castle has since become the city's most wanted, and most mysterious, vigilante - known only as "The Punisher".
-He now lives in the city's labyrinthine sewer-system, having assassinated 125 mobsters (not counting henchmen) in the past half-decade.
-His work is known by the use of special throwing-knives engraved with a skull.
+Frank Castle is a former undercover police detective whose wife Julie and two daughters were killed 5 years before the events of the film in a Mafia car bomb intended for Frank, who was presumed to be dead.

+Castle has since become the city's infamous vigilante – known only as "The Punisher".
+He now lives in the city's labyrinthine sewer system, having assassinated 125 mobsters (not counting henchmen) in the past 5 years.
+His work is known for special throwing knives engraved with a skull.
 Castle's sole ally in his one-man war against organized crime is Shake (taken from Shakespeare and "the shakes"), a stage-performer-turned derelict who typically speaks in rhyme.

 The underworld families have become so weakened by the Punisher's guerrilla warfare that kingpin Gianni Franco is forced out of retirement.
+It is also revealed that he had ordered the car bomb that killed Castle's family.
 Franco plans to unify the decimated families.
 However, this attracts unwanted attention from the Yakuza, Asia's most powerful crime syndicate.
 Led by Lady Tanaka, the Yakuza decide to take over the Mafia families and all of their interests.
-In order to sway the mobsters to their cause, they kidnap their children and hold them for ransom.
+To sway the mobsters to their cause, they kidnap their children and hold them for ransom.

-Shake pleads with the Punisher to save the children, who are likely to be sold into the Arab slave trade regardless of whether the Mafia give into the demands.
-The Punisher attacks Yakuza businesses, warning that for every day the children are held in captivity, he will inflict heavy costs on them in property damage.
+Shake pleads with the Punisher to save the children, who are likely to be sold into the Arab slave trade regardless of whether the Mafia gives in to the demands.
+The Punisher attacks Yakuza businesses, warning that every day the children are gone will cost them money.
 The Yakuza later capture the Punisher and Shake and attempt to torture them into submission, but the Punisher breaks free and decides the only course of action is a direct rescue.
+He saves most of the children and commandeers a bus to get the kidnapped children to safety.
+Before the rescue, Tommy Franco, Gianni Franco's son, had been taken to Yakuza headquarters.
+The Police intercept the bus and arrest Frank after he saves the children.